douglascayers/sfdc-lead-conversion-record-types/README.md

 through permission sets).

-This trigger is a workaround that leverages a custom setting to provide administrators a way to provide record type conversion mappings while still using the out-of-the-box lead conversion page.
-Compared to a fully custom visualforce solution, the aim of this workaround is to allow simple one-to-one mappings from Lead record types to those of the converted Account, Contact, and Opportunity.
+This trigger is a workaround that leverages a custom setting to provide administrators a way to provide simple one-to-one record type conversion mappings while still using the out-of-the-box lead conversion page.

 Simply put, this trigger looks up a xref from the custom setting based on the lead's record type then for each converted object (account, contact, opportunity) it updates their record types to